 * * *

-This replaces the Country Specific Information for the Czech Republic dated January 30, 2012, updating all sections.
+This replaces the Country Specific Information for the Czech Republic dated January 30, 2013, to update the Special Circumstances section.